Fazendaaa/Succubus/README.md

 - Using many languages and frameworks without needing to install and maintain any of it.
 - Running any project without need to configure your OS to properly run it.
 - Maintainability:
-  - Low entrance bar helps a lot; helping a "one project" person to avoid conflicts during releases and deploys and in many people projects can reduce the time to a person to familiarize with the new language/framework because the Project usage interface is the same
+  - Low entrance bar helps a lot; helping a "one project" person to avoid conflicts during releases and deploys and in many people projects can reduce the time to a person to familiarize with the new language/framework because the Project uses a common development interface
   - You can run an old project with some old language/framework version without needing to install it in your machine, encapsulating old code and making it easy to run in new scenarios
   - Even though you might not be running the latest Node LTS version, in a few years that might not be the case anymore; so help your future self or even a coworker understand what you are doing it today in that awesome project that you are currently working on
 - Time to Market: